envil/redescription-mining-code/sphinx/siren-web/functionalities.rst

 .. image:: ../_figs/screenshots/SelectDot.png

-Furthermore, he can select a subset of entities by drawing a enclosing polygon directly on the view.
+In addition, the user can also select a subset of entities by drawing a enclosing polygon directly on the view.

 .. image:: ../_figs/screenshots/SelectPoly.png